-- f.
-This subdivision shall not apply to any emergency project which is immediately necessary for the protection of life or property. - 5.
-Limitation on power to impose benefit assessments or special ad valorem levies in certain improvement districts or benefit areas.
+f.
+This subdivision shall not apply to any emergency project which is immediately necessary for the protection of life or property.

+5. Limitation on power to impose benefit assessments or special ad valorem levies in certain improvement districts or benefit areas.
 Within improvement districts or areas deemed benefited by town improvements for sewer, water, lighting, non-farm drainage, solid waste disposal or other landfill operations, no benefit assessments or special ad valorem levies may be imposed on land used primarily for agricultural production within an agricultural district on the basis of frontage, acreage, or value, except a lot not exceeding one-half acre surrounding any dwelling or non-farm structure located on said land unless such benefit assessments or ad valorem levies were imposed prior to the formation of the agricultural district.

 As amended L. 1972, C. 712, Sec.
 4; L. 1973, C. 232, Secs.
 1, 2; L. 1974, C. 169, Sec.
 1; L. 1975, C. 464, Sec.
 6; L. 1975, C. 717, Sec.
-1; L. 1976, C. 576, Sec.
+1; L. 1976, C.

+576, Sec.
 1; L. 1978, C. 663, Sec.
 1; L. 1979, C. 266, Sec.
 2; L. 1980, C. 79, Sec.
 9; L. 1981, C. 846, Sec.
 22; L. 1982, C. 564, Sec.
 1; L. 1983, C. 443, Sec.
 1; L. 1985, C. 280, Sec.
 23; L. 1985, C. 816, Sec.
-1.
+1; L. 1987, C. 508, Sec.
+1; L. 1987, C. 774, Secs.
+3, 4, 5, 6.

 Sec.
-306. Agricultural lands outside of districts; agricultural value assessments of1.
-Any owner land used in agricultural production may make a commitment on a form to be prescribed by the state board of equalization and assessment to continue to use such land exclusively for agricultural production for the next succeeding eight years.
-If an applicant owning not less than ten acres rents land from another for use for agricultural production, the gross sales value of the agricultural products produced on such rented land shall be added to the gross sales value of agricultural products produced on the land of the applicant for purposes of determining eligibility for an agricultural value assessment on the land of the applicant.
+306. Agricultural lands outside of districts; agricultural assessments

+1. Any owner of land may make a commitment on a form to be prescribed by the state board of equalization and assessment to use such land exclusively for agricultural production for the next succeeding eight years.
+If an applicant rents land from another for use in conjunction with the applicant's land for the production for sale of crops, livestock or livestock products, the gross sales value of such products produced on such rented land shall be added to the gross sales value of such products products produced on the land of the applicant for purposes of determining eligibility for an agricultural assessment on the land of the applicant.

-Such commitment shall be filed annually with the county clerk of the county in which such land is located. at a time and in a manner to be prescribed by the state board of equalization and assessment, and shall entitle such land to be assessed for real property tax purposes pursuant to paragraphs a, b and f of subdivision one of section three hundred five of this article as if such land were in an agricultural district.
+One commitment form per parcel as described on the assessment roll shall be filed annually with the county clerk of the county in which such land is located, on or before taxable status date, and shall entitle such land to be assessed for real property tax purposes pursuant to paragraphs a, b and f of subdivision one of section three hundred five of this article as if such land were in an agricultural district, provided the landowner annually submits to the assessor an application for agricultural assessment, including a copy of the commitment form, on or before taxable status date.